johnvenkiah/CI_PP5_John_Venkiah/README.md

 4. Create a new Bucket within the S3 application with an appropriate name.
 5. Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
 More info can be read in the official documentation: https://aws.amazon.com/s3/

+## Performance

+Performance was tested using Google Chrome's Lighthouse tool in DevTools built into the browser.
+The performance tests can be viewed [here](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/performance/PERFORMANCE.md).

 ## Validation

 Thourough validation of all code was made without errors.
 The results can be viewed [here](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/validation/VALIDATION.md).